Board Members |

 Roxane Romanick has been the Executive Director for Designer Genes of North Dakota, Inc., which is a non-profit that supports individuals with Down syndrome, their families, and professionals that support them for the past 7 years.
 Prior to that she served as the board president since 2010.
 She has a master’s degree in social work from the University of North Dakota and is licensed as a Licensed Certified Social Worker in ND. |

-Tiana StaudingerProject CoordinatorTiana is a recent graduate from the University of North Dakota, receiving a Bachelor of Science degree in Biology and Psychology.
-She is planning to attend medical school in the Fall of 2023 to continue her education.
+Tiana StaudingerProject CoordinatorTiana is a recent graduate from the University of North Dakota with a Bachelor of Science degree in Biology and Psychology.
+She is planning to attend medical school in the Fall of 2024 at ATSU-KCOM to continue her education.
 Tiana has volunteered with Designer Genes for the past decade and is continuing to serve Designer Genes as the Project Coordinator.
 Tiana also advocates for and supports individuals with intellectual and developmental disabilities in the community as a Direct Support Professional at HIT Inc.

 |